JamesTiberiusKirk/cv/content/about.md

 - **Agile:** experience with managing and collaborating within projects from university modules and within internships.
 - **Git:** extensive experience with Git for code versioning and collaboration.
 - Extensive experience with **Linux** environments
-&nbsp; - Server administration
-&nbsp; - Setting up nice environments
-&nbsp; - Picked up skills such as containerisation with **Docker** and LXC/LXD
-&nbsp; - Experience with virtualisation
 - Experience setting up **CI/CD** systems using **GitHuib Actions and Workflows**
 - Moderate to advanced experience with **Bash** scripting
 - Experienced in OpenGl with **C++** from university module